SergeStinckwich/website/src/documents/public/ISCRAM-VN2013.html.md

 - Regular registration (attendees from ASEAN countries): 133 USD (100 euros)
 - Students (only non-authors participant): 0 USD (0 euros)

+I you want to register for the conference, please send an email to: iscramvn2013@gmail.com with the following information: your name, institution name, country, date of arrivals and departures.

+If you need some help for visas issues, you can also send us an email.

 ##Colocated Workshop and Seminars

 * a [SahanaCamp](http://sahanafoundation.org/programs/sahanacamp/) will be organized before the conference (October 29th 2013).